Kameshwarsingh/jwt-integration-examples/README.md

 ## JWT Integration example
 Idea of this sample program is to illustrated jwt integration.
 We will use authorization-code grant-type.
 Sample code is to illustrate JWT flow, this code must be used only as an example.
+Although for illustration this example uses HTTP (and localhost as domain), in real world you must use HTTPS, else token/s will be easily stolen.

 ## Dependencies
 This example uses Spring-boot to create standalone http web-application and REST Api.